GoosefleetEO/allianceauth-workflows/README.md

 ![image](https://github.com/user-attachments/assets/0788ea0c-da56-44ad-a045-306f32cecf82)

 Use this for whatever your heart desires, from corp applications to helping users resolve non-compliance with your audit protocols, to adding an altcorp to your alliance.
 If you can dream it, this can do it!

 ## Todo

 - Implement wizard builder in user-facing site
 - Implement user nag for available incomplete assigned wizards
+- Invalidate assigned wizards that are inaccessible to a user

 ## Installation